 Drum circles work as a platform of interaction and a very different mode of communication for the working population that is busy on phones and computers.
 Creating something musical is new and adds a value to their mundane routine.
-For the inmates in a remand home, it became a channel of expression of emotions like anger and guilt.
+For the inmates in a remand home, it became a channel of expression of emotions like anger and guilt through Drum Circle Rhythms and other drumming exercises.
 They were better able to disclose their issues and build a relationship with the facilitator.
 For the students in college it is acting as an anchor for building their own career by increasing their own confidence which in turn helps them build healthy relationships with others.

 While interacting with most of the leading drum circle facilitators in the world, I have found that they are a lot of fun, light, open to change and accepting people.
 It is the energy of the facilitators that anchor the experiences that are created during the drum circles!
 They are the key ingredient of well being that is initiated and created during a drum circle!
 Musicality of the drum circle generates the interest for people which is also an unending opportunity of experimentation.
 There is so much too learn that it continues forever!
 It creates the space that one needs to explore oneself through the music and silence simultaneously.
 Jane Bentley, in her doctoral research calls this process as ‘Tuning In’.
 The interactions in drum circles initiates a dialogue after self expression and then leads to group interaction!
 This work gives a good account of the process of how drum circles work!

 After learning from Arthur Hull, many around the world have taken up the work of using drumming for health and wellbeing as well as building communities across the globe.
 This is becoming a positive wave around the world.